CristianDavideConte/applyBackdropFilterBlurToText/README.md

 <h1>Is there a way to apply backdrop-filter:blur() to a text element?</h1>
 <h1>YES!</h1><br>
 As far as i know there's <strong>no way to directly apply the backdrop-filter:blur to a text</strong> element.
 But we can work on it.<br>
-I have two possible solutions: <br>
+I have two possible solutions: The Slowest One<br>
 <strong><h2>First solution:</h2></strong>
 <ul>
   <li>Create a container</li>